belkinsa/GrailvilleSouthSideWetlands/notes/southside/timeline.md

 15th- It rained on the data collection morning and placed a nibbler on the deck side of the small pond.

 22nd- It rained a bit last week.
+Removed the raft from the ponds, found nothing that grew.